NemanjaManot/react-native-startup/README.md

   ## Useful links for learning React Native

   - [React native website](https://facebook.github.io/react-native/docs/tutorial.html): Best resources for React native you can find here
-  - [React Native and Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/): Fantastic tutorial by Stephen Grider which i recommend everyone who want to learn React Native.
-This course covering all things you need to know to start with RN - installing and setup environment for different OS, begginer and intermediate concepts in RN, testing and debbuging your app...
+  - [React Native and Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/): Fantastic tutorial by Stephen Grider which i recommend to everyone who wants to learn React Native.
+This course covers all things you need to know to start with RN - installing and setup environment for different OS, beginner and intermediate concepts in RN, testing and debugging your app...
   - [React Native Advanced](https://www.udemy.com/react-native-advanced/): Another tutorial by Stephen Grider, but this time advanced concepts like animations, maps, notifications, navigation and more
-  - For everything else you probably find answer on Google and Stackoverflow.
+  - For everything else you can probably find answer on Google and Stackoverflow.